CivicaDigital/NodeJsDojo/README.md

 ## Circular references

-You may have noticed above that some of parent of the server module was printed as *[Circular]*.
+You may have noticed above that the parent property of the server module was printed as *[Circular]*.
 In this case, it is to stop Node recursively printing the same parent-child relationships again and again, but it should be noted that Node does actually support circular dependencies.
 The *loaded* boolean of the Module describes if all of the code from that module has been run yet - in the previous example, the server code had been fully run whereas the main code had not.

 This raises an important question.
 If not all the code from one module has loaded, then what happens if you create a circular dependency?
 To explore this, create a `moduleA.js` file with this: